MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/understanding-windows-update-automatic-and-optional-rules-for-driver-distribution.md

 # Understanding Windows Update Automatic and Optional Rules for Driver Distribution

 > [!NOTE]
-> The behaviors listed below apply to Windows 10 version 1709 and above.
-Please note the change in behavior for Optional driver servicing in Windows 10 version 2004 and greater.
+> The behaviors listed below apply to Windows 10 Version 1709 and above.
+Please note the change in behavior for **Optional/Manual** driver updates in Windows 10 Version 2004 and above.

 This article describes how you can control when Windows Update distributes your driver.

-When [submitting a driver to Windows Update](publish-a-driver-to-windows-update.md), the **Driver Delivery Options** section presents two section presents two radio buttons: **Automatic** and **Manual**
+When [submitting a driver to Windows Update](publish-a-driver-to-windows-update.md), the **Driver Delivery Options** section presents two radio buttons: **Automatic** and **Manual**

-Under the Automatic option there are two checkboxes: **Automatically delivered during Windows Updates** and **Automatically delivered to all applicable systems**.
-This is the default setting for all new shipping labels.
+Under the **Automatic** option there are two checkboxes: **Automatically delivered during Windows Updates** and **Automatically delivered to all applicable systems**. **Automatic** is the default setting for all new shipping labels.

 ![Automatic driver promotions checkboxes](images/driver-delivery-options.png)

 When the first checkbox is selected, the driver is classified as **Dynamic Update** (a term that applies to *upgrade* scenarios).
 Windows will then automatically preload this driver when upgrading the OS.

 When the second checkbox is selected, the driver will be downloaded and installed automatically on all applicable systems once it is released.
-All Automatic drivers must first have been evaluated by Microsoft through [Driver Flighting](driver-flighting.md).
+All **Automatic** drivers must first have been evaluated by Microsoft through [Driver Flighting](driver-flighting.md).

-If you like to publish the driver as Optional/Manual, you should select the **Manual** radio button.
+If you like to publish the driver as **Optional/Manual**, you should select the **Manual** radio button.

 ## Automatic updates